 This helps them with the sound-letter mapping required for decoding and spelling.
 It also reinforces sight-reading skills through repetitive drills of high frequency vocabulary.

-In later grades, school assignments become longer and it is often a requirement that written work be typed.
+In later grades, school assignments become longer and it is often a requirement that written work is typed.
 Writing on the computer can actually improve a student’s skills because the process becomes more fluent as ideas flow freely through the fingertips and onto the screen.

 Mistakes are easier to correct and re-write and working in drafts is more convenient.
 University students and researchers will benefit from taking electronic notes in class.
 Even adults who are returning to school can use touch typing to help develop spelling, literacy and computer skills.
 Last but not least, homework assignments, group work and sitting standardized exams are all facilitated.